 If you're worried about your mortgage payments

 We would always expect a mortgage lender to help people who are experiencing financial difficulties.
-But in these unprecedented times, the industry regulator, the Financial Conduct Authority (FCA), has issued guidance to mortgage lenders setting out how they should be dealing with people who may be experiencing financial difficulty and are struggling to make their mortgage payments.
+The industry regulator, the Financial Conduct Authority (FCA), has issued guidance to mortgage lenders setting out how they should be dealing with people who may be experiencing financial difficulty and are struggling to make their mortgage payments.
 You can read more information for consumers about mortgages and Covid-19 on the FCA's website.

 - The FCA has explained that a payment holiday may be a way to help many people in this particular time.
 A ‘payment holiday’ means a lender allows a customer to make no payments towards their mortgage for a specific time period without being treated as if they are in mortgage arrears.
 And at this time, it will not have an effect on their credit file.
 Lenders should not be applying fees and charges for this, although interest will still be applied in most cases.